karenmeep/karenmeep.github.io/_posts/2016-02-09-on-mentors.md

 Mentoring sessions are formatted in a way that help us collect data for both short-term and long-term actions:

 1. Session prep with one of us.
 This is a quick 2–3 minute summary of what the group worked on since the mentor last visited, with special attention paid to difficult issues that arose during the program, such as good questions or topics that were discussed, but not necessarily understood by everyone.
+(Lately we've been doing this using a Slack channel)
 2. Private 1:1 with the mentees.
 This is to get their mentees talking and asking questions they wouldn’t ask in a group setting.
 We expect our mentors to have a 1:1 with their mentees for one hour every week.
-If a mentor happens to visit more often she is not required to have a 1:1.

 3. Code review, held in the shared workspace, preferably with the mentee’s teammate listening.
 An important note is that most of the work is done in pair programming.
 We encourage open discussions between mentors, course leads, and anyone who comes into our workspace so mentees hear several opinions and options to solving a problem.
 4. Lastly, a 5-10 minute checkout process with a course lead to collect feedback concerning issues that require our immediate action.
+(Lately we've been doing this using a Slack channel)

 ![image alt text](image_2.jpg)